 Cosmic collisions kick off a series of talks

-Public talk by Dr. Michael Koppitz (Max Planck Institute for Gravitational Physics and Zuse Institute Berlin) in URANIA Potsdam.
+Public talk by Dr. Michael Koppitz (Max Planck Institute for Gravitational Physics and Zuse Institute Berlin) at URANIA Potsdam.

 Date and location: Wednesday, 23 September at 7:00 p.m.Gutenbergstraße 71/72, 14467 Potsdam